Xinglab/rMATS-DVR/README.md

-# rMATS-DVR: rMATS calculation of Differential Variants of RNA
+# rMATS-DVR: rMATS discovery of Differential Variants in RNA

 ##Requirements